 - Wet floodproofing

 - Dry floodproofing

 - Elevation

-- Rebuilding

-- Acquisition

-- Evacuation Plans
+• Evacuation Plans

+Acquisition

-- Floodplain development zoning changes/ enforcement
+• Floodplain management/ zoning changes/ enforcement

 Different nonstructural scenarios were developed, each affecting a greater number of structures.
-A 2014 structure inventory identified 238 structures, 234 (98 percent) of which are located in the footprint of the 1 percent floodplain.
-The Borough of Sea Bright issued permits after Hurricane Sandy for the elevation of 46 and demolition of 30 of these structures; the remaining 162 structures were considered during formulation and analysis.
-The main floor elevation (MFE), or the elevation lowest habitable floor, was estimated for these structures using information from the structure inventory.
-Of the 162 structures, 112 had MFEs at or below the 1 percent flood water surface elevation (Table 2).
+A 2014 structure inventory identified 238 structures, 234 (98 percent) of which are located in the footprint of the one percent floodplain.
+The Borough of Sea Bright issued permits after Hurricane Sandy through August 2016 for the elevation of at least 54 and demolition of 35 of these structures; the remaining 162 structures were considered during formulation and analysis.
+The main floor elevation (MFE), or the elevation of the lowest habitable floor, was estimated for these structures using information from the structure inventory.
+Light Detection and Ranging (LIDAR) data were used to determine ground elevations in the study area.
+The height of structures above ground elevation was determined during field surveys using an estimation based on the number of steps to main floors.
+Of the 162 structures, 112 had MFEs at or below the one percent flood water surface elevation (Table 5).

-Three alternatives were formulated by grouping structures with MFEs.
+Three alternatives were formulated by grouping structures by MFEs.
 The groupings that were used were structures with a MFE less than or equal to the 10 percent, 4 percent, and 1 percent still water surface elevations.
 The nonstructural alternatives are: